Bonstelle Theatre

+The Bonstelle Theatre is an events space and former synagogue located in the Midtown Woodward Historic District of Detroit, Michigan.
+It was built in 1902 as the Temple Beth-El, a synagogue serving the eponymous reform Jewish congregation, by Albert Kahn.
+After the construction of a new synagogue in 1922, the building became a theater, which was eventually sold to Wayne State University, which occupied it until 2020.
+After a thorough renovation, the building was converted to an multi-use event space attached to a new AC Hotel in 2025.
+The building, as Temple Beth-El, was listed on the National Register of Historic Places in 1982.

 Construction

 When Rabbi Leo M. Franklin first began leading services at Detroit's Temple Beth El in 1899, he felt that the construction of a new temple building on Detroit's "Piety Row" stretch of Woodward would increase the visibility and prestige of Detroit's Jewish community.
 Accordingly, in October 1900, the congregation held a special meeting at which it was decided to build a new temple.
 The congregation purchased a site for the new temple in April of the next year and engaged member Albert Kahn to design the structure.
 Groundbreaking took place on November 25, 1901, with the ceremonial cornerstone laid on April 23, 1902.
 The first services were held in the chapel on January 24, 1903, and the formal dedication was held on September 18–19 of the same year.

 Building

 The temple is a Beaux-Arts structure influenced primarily by Roman and Greek temples.
 Architect Albert Kahn's exterior design for Temple Beth-El has been compared closely to the Pantheon in Rome.
 There is a prominent dome over the main area of the temple, with gabled wings on the north and south.
 A pedimented extension on the front once extended into a porch; the front section of the building was lost when the city widened Woodward Avenue in 1936.